Pay Off Mortgage Early: A Success Story

-Katie and John Johnson have taken a huge step toward achieving financial security by paying off their mortgage early.
+Katie and John Johnson took a huge step toward achieving financial security by paying off their mortgage early.

 Their secret: Katie, 37, and John, 51, aggressively worked to pay off their loans by using salary increases to boost mortgage payments — and by living well within their means.